actuator-finance/Actuator-Docs/docs/marketDynamics.md

 Given 1 HTT is redeemable for 1 HEX in the future, we would expect a tight correlation in price between the 2 assets.
 However, the longer the time to redemption, the greater the discount a HTT would have relative to HEX due to the time value of the asset (i.e. 1 HEX today is more than 1 HEX a year from now).
 Upon purchasing a HTT with a discount to HEX, the buyer effectively locks in a fixed rate of return in HEX terms given that 1 HTT is redeemable for exactly 1 HEX at the designated redemption day.

 ### HTT Discount to HEX
 The size of the discount would likely be driven by the expected return on an equivalent HEX stake.
-For example, if 1 HEX staked today for 5 years is projected to return 100%, we might expect a HEX Time Token that is redeemable in 5 years to trade at a 50% discount resulting in an equivalent ROI of 100%.
+For example, if 1 HEX staked today for 5 years is projected to return 100%, we might expect a HEX Time Token that is redeemable in 5 years to trade at a 50% discount resulting in an equivalent ROI of 100% (Note these discounts/returns are purely hypothetical for the sake of the explanation).
 However, the HTT has the added benefit of being liquid and offers a fixed rate of return compared to HEX stakes thus putting upward pressure on the price of HTTs and thus lowering implied ROI.
 Additionally, we would expect many other factors driving the HEX discount, but this would likely be the primary driver.

 ### Price Restoration
 #### Overpriced HEX Time Token (HTT)